Hampton Roads Takes A Gamble On A Second Casino

 All indications suggest things are going well, but what this means for the future of both venues remains uncertain.

-The new 250,000-square-foot building offers more than 1,400 slot machines, nearly 60 table games, and around two dozen poker tables.
+The new 250,000-square-foot building offers more than 1,400 slot machines, nearly 60 table games and around two dozen poker tables.

 City officials originally forecast $16 million in annual tax revenue, and so far the operation has delivered that and more.

-In 2024, revenues increased to $310 million, with nearly $20 million in tax contributions, and 2025 is expected to be even stronger.
+In 2024, revenues increased to $310m, with nearly $20m in tax contributions, and 2025 will likely be even stronger.

 Norfolk’s temporary facility, called The Interim Gaming Hall, opened earlier this month with 132 slot machines.

-The permanent casino, planned for fall 2027, will include a 65,000-square-foot gaming area, a 200-room hotel, a parking garage, several restaurants, a spa, and a pool deck overlooking Harbor Park.
+The permanent casino, planned for fall 2027, will include a 65,000-square-foot gaming area, a 200-room hotel, a parking garage, several restaurants, a spa and a pool deck overlooking Harbor Park.

 According to a 2019 report from the Joint Legislative Audit & Review Commission, only about 9% of casino patrons from Portsmouth and Norfolk came from outside Virginia, highlighting the challenge of attracting visitors beyond the Hampton Roads region.